zaherarman/solving-tsp-using-metaheuristics/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-└── solving_tsp_using_metaheuristics   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
     ├── metaheuristics
     │   ├── genetic_algorithm.py     <- Code executing genetic algorithm.